reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easiest-operator.md

 ## Kubernetes Operators

 In the past few weeks or so, I followed up on an idea I had that had been lingering in my mind for a while.
 Something that showed particular promise, but I hadn't found the time to dig into.
-I have been developing operators for a few months and had the distinct feeling that things could be improved significantly.
+I had been Operator development for a few months and had the distinct feeling that things could be improved significantly.
 But more on that later, first we look into operators for a short moment.
 [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are central to doing